 Pre-Participation Forms (PDF) and Online Forms:

 Prior to participating on a Randolph College Athletic team, all athletes must provide the Athletic Training Department with personal information to assist and insure treatments that meet each student athlete’s needs.
-If you are on a team roster you should have already received an email with the instructions and attachments below:

 Please read this carefully as changes have been made in regards to submitting medical forms and information.
 During this transition year all athletes will need to do the following two processes: